25 Valuable Tips For The Best Travel Photography Portraits

 Once you have made some nice portraits of a person, pull out your mobile phone and ask them if you can take a selfie together.
 This will be fun and help you to remember the interaction you are having.

-Sharing these selfies alongside the portraits you made will enhance your social media.
+Sharing these selfies alongside the travel photography portraits you made will enhance your social media.
 Your followers will be able to relate more to your travel story when they can see you in the picture sometimes.

 Alternatively, have your travel companion take a photo with you and your subject.
 This is a photo of me and a friend I made in Yunnan Province in China.
 It was long before the selfie was invented.
 It’s a wonderful reminder of an incredible adventure.